 Damaged heart valve

-Heart failure is usually a chronic condition.
-The purpose of medical treatment is to improve the pumping action of the heart, and remove excess water and fluids from the body.
-A number of medicines can help reach this goal, improve symptoms and keep the heart from becoming weaker.
-In some cases of severe heart failure, a mechanical device will be placed in the heart to help the heart pump.
+Heart failure is usually a long-term (chronic) condition.
+The purpose of medical treatment is to improve the pumping action of the heart, and remove extra water and fluids from the body.
+A number of medicines can help with this, improve symptoms, and keep the heart from becoming weaker.
+Cardiac procedures and surgery may help certain conditions that cause heart failure.
+In some cases of severe heart failure, a mechanical device can be placed in the heart to help the heart pump.
+A heart transplant is another choice.
 Another major goal is to better treat the causes of heart failure, such as diabetes, high blood pressure, and your lifestyle.

 Check your weight every day.
-A sudden increase in weight gain could mean worsening heart failure.
+A sudden increase in weight gain could mean heart failure is getting worse.

 Use the same scale every day.